Archon-3/Archon-3/README.md

-# Hi there, I'm Abenezer! 👋
+# Selam, I'm Abenezer! 👋

 ### 🚀 About Me
 I'm a software engineering student at Adama Science and Technology University.
 Passionate about UI/UX design, web development, and creating impactful digital solutions.
 Currently working on a **pharmacy locator web app** and have built various projects, including **Betachn (a real estate platform)** and **Smart Gebere (a farmer-focused mobile app)**.